thodoris10/DNSC6301---Project/README.md

 * **Model implementation code**: [DNSC_6301_Example_Project.ipynb](DNSC_6301_Example_Project.ipynb)

 ### Intended Use
-* **Primary intended uses**: This model is designed to determine the probability of default for potential clients that are applying for a credit line increase.
-The purpose of the model is to determine whether a client is eligible to extend his credit line limit.
+* **Primary intended uses**: This model is an example probability of default classifier, with an example use case for determining eligibility for a credit line increase.
 * **Primary intended users**: Students in GWU DNSC 6301 bootcamp.
 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.